 - Have a Plan B. The internet goes out: whose house will you go to?
 Things can and will happen so it’s always best to have things sorted out to save yourself time and stress.

 - Do work in intervals.
 Work for an hour, take a ten minute break.
 This is good for you and good for your eyes.
 Plus it should cut down on procrastinating.

 - Make yourself a schedule.
 If you make yourself a schedule, you’ll be more likely to put in more hours on your school work.

 - You can always try to make friends on the online platform but students are in different places and different time zones.
 It’s an excellent way to network but not always a good way to make friends.
-Instead, make time to socialize with your real friends.
+Instead, make time to socialize with your friends at home.

-- As long as you are doing you’re best, that’s all anyone can expect from you.
-Take time for yourself, but push yourself as well!
+- Take time for yourself, but push yourself as well!

 Do you have any tips to add?
 What was your online school experience like?
 Tell me in the comments!